-The Raymarine app may be used to connect to a different YachtSense system/Raymarine account in guest mode. (e.g.: If you are on a friend's boat or borrowing / chartering a boat that includes a Raymarine® display or YachtSense Link router).
+The Raymarine app may be used to connect to a different YachtSenseTM system / Raymarine account in guest mode.
+(For example, if you are using a friend's boat or borrowing / chartering a boat that includes a Raymarine display or YachtSense Link router).

-You must be connected to the Router's Wi-Fi access point or a display's Wi-Fi access point and using the Raymarine app logged in to an account that is not linked to that system.
+To use Guest mode, you must be connected to the Router's Wi-Fi access point or a display's Wi-Fi access point.
+You must also be using the Raymarine app logged in to an account that is not linked to that system.

-Guest mode allows you to use the screen mirroring feature to view and control Raymarine® displays that are connected to that system.
+Guest mode allows you to use the screen mirroring feature to view and control Raymarine displays that are connected to that system.

-In guest mode no off boat features are available and you will not be able to onboard a router, use geofences, view or control Yachtsense Link and YachtSense Digital Control System input and output channels, upload files or transfer LightHouse charts.
+In Guest mode, no off-boat features are available, and you will NOT be able to do the following:

+- onboard a router

+- use geofences

+- view or control YachtSense Link router input or output channels

+- · view or control YachtSense DCS input or output channels

+- upload files

+- transfer LightHouse charts.